jube-home/www.jube.io/_pages/agreements/jtos-version-1-0.md

 JOL may engage third-party sub-processors to help provide our services.
 All sub-processors are bound by contractual obligations consistent with GDPR.

 **7. Data Subject Rights**
-JOL will assist clients in fulfilling their obligations to respond to data subject requests under GDPR, including requests for:
+JOL will assist Clients in fulfilling their obligations to respond to data subject requests under GDPR, including requests for:
 - Access to Personal Data.
 - Rectification or erasure.
 - Restriction or objection to processing.